Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==

+= 3.9.2 =
+* Maintenance: Tested with WooCommerce 4.3.0 and include new `Tested to:` information.

 = 3.9.1 =
 * Fix: Corrected issue when website directory path contains mixed case.